Dual Enrollment Policies

 Flexible Scheduling Opportunities

-- Dual enrollment classes may be taken at any of the Coastal Alabama Community College campuses, online, or hybrid.
-Students may, with permission from the principal, may be granted permission to leave the high school early during their school day to take dual enrollment classes on one of the Coastal Alabama campuses.
+- Dual enrollment courses may be taken at any of the Coastal Alabama Community College campuses, online, or hybrid.

 - Academic and technical courses are offered at many local high schools or tech centers.
 Programs vary by location, please contact your school about available courses.